 GETTING STARTED 1

-I. GRANT ACCEPTANCE, TERMS, AND CONDITIONS 2
+I. GRANT ACCEPTANCE, TERMS, AND CONDITIONS.
+2

 The Award Document 2

 Grant Conditions 3

 Reasons for Grant Conditions 3

-Review of Grant Conditions 4
+Review of Grant Conditions 3

-1. Grant Owner's Manual 4
+1. Grant Owner's Manual 3

-2. Assurances and Certifications
+2. Assurances and Certifications 4

-3. Allowable Costs 5
+3. Allowable Costs 4

 4. Supplementing, Not Supplanting 9

 5. Extensions 10

 6. Modifications 11

-7. Evaluations 12
+7. Evaluations 11

 8. Reports 12

-9. Grant Monitoring Activities 13
+9. Grant Monitoring Activities 12

-10. Federal Civil Rights Laws 14
+10. Federal Civil Rights Laws

 11. Equal Employment Opportunity Plan (EEOP) 14

-12. Community Policing 15
+12. Community Policing

 13. Contracts with Other Jurisdictions 16

-14. False Statements 17
+14. False Statements

 15. Duplicative Funding

 16. Additional High-Risk Grantee Requirements

-17. Central Contractor Registration and Universal Identifier Requirements
+17. System for Award Management and Universal Identifier Requirements

 18. Reporting Sub-awards and Executive Compensation

-19. Public Release Information 22
+19. Public Release Information 21

-FOR TRGP-HIRING GRANTS ONLY 23
+FOR TRGP-HIRING GRANTS ONLY 22

 20. Retention

 21. Employment Eligibility

 FOR TRGP-EQUIPMENT/TRAINING GRANTS ONLY

 22. Criminal Intelligence Systems

-23. Sole Source Justification 25
+23. Sole Source Justification

 What are the specific rules regarding termination of grant funding?

-Accepting the Grant Award 26
+Accepting the Grant Award

 Who should sign the Award Document for our agency?

 When must the Award Document be returned?
-27
+26

 II.
-PROCUREMENT PROCESS (FOR TRGP-EQUIPMENT/TRAINING GRANTS ONLY) 28
+PROCUREMENT PROCESS (FOR TRGP-EQUIPMENT/TRAINING GRANTS ONLY) 27

 What documentation must be submitted to the COPS Office for sole source review?

 III.
-ACCESSING GRANT FUNDS 31
+ACCESSING GRANT FUNDS 29

 Payment Method

 What method of payment is used?

+Setting Up Your Account 29

+How do we set up a GPRS account?

+How do we fill out the payment enrollment forms?

+When should Federal Financial Reports be filed?
+30